FSRS/fsrs.github.io/lab/readme.txt

 Download Sample BMS 'Adam' by しらいし https://drive.google.com/uc?id=11NOb1JLxeh_3GpaLGnlxLTnVIYTW8k4m

-Unzip AT7PM.zip and download sample BMS and unzip at AT7PM folder.
+(Unzip AT7PM.zip and download sample BMS and unzip at AT7PM folder.
 Thus, Adam should be a subfolder of AT7PM.
-Please unzip Adam.zip in Adam folder for sample bms and oggdec.
+Please unzip Adam.zip in Adam folder for sample bms and oggdec.) or
+(Just download Adam_fullBMS.zip and unzip to a subfolder named 'Adam')

 I highly recommend saving your BMS file using UBMSC before running this.
 B2BC101 will help to organize BMS file's objects especially for old BMS files